 r# command syntax

 r upload/download command

-1-digit number that specifies the type

-of data transfer, as follows:
+1-digit number that specifies the type of data transfer, as follows:

-1 V1422 sends configuration

-file to the host computer
+1 V1466 sends file to the host computer

-2 V1422 receives configuration

-file from the host computer
+2 V1466 receives file from the host computer

-3 V1422 sends TDT data to host
+3 V1466 sends TDT data to host computer

-computer

-4 V1422 receives TDT data from
+4 V1466 receives TDT data from host computer

-host computer

-Example: <soh>r1<cr> sends configuration file</cr></soh>
+Example: <soh>r1<cr> sends</cr></soh>

-to the host computer.
+configuration file to the host computer.

-At the V1422, a message will display on the edit monitor while a transfer is in progress.
-When the transfer is complete, the operator will be directed to press HOME to continue.
+At the V1466, a message will display on the programming monitor while a transfer is in progress.
+When the transfer is complete, the operator will be directed to press Enter to continue.

-Note: After the V1422 has received the configuration file from the host computer, a "FATAL ERROR" message will display on the V1422 LCD.
-The system will then reboot.
-After the V1422 reboots, the new configuration file will be in use.
+Note: The system will reboot after the V1466 has received the configuration file from the host computer.
+After the V1466 reboots, the new configuration file will be in use.